opendatalab-no/opendatalab-no.github.io/_publish/015-barriers-for-users.md

 ---
-title: "Barriers to use of open data"
+title: "Barriers for users of your open data"
-permalink: /use/barriers/
+permalink: /publish/barriers-users/
 excerpt: "Barriers to use of open data"
 last_modified_at: 2018-03-16T10:00:00 +01:00
 redirect_from: